SixArm/sixarm_ruby_markdown_table_of_contents/README.md

 Limits:

-  * This does H2 headlines and lesser; this does not do H1 headlines.
+  * This processes H2 headlines and lesser; this deliberately does not process H1 headlines.

-  * This needs each headline anchor href to be unique; this does not auto-number them.
+  * This needs each headline anchor href to be unique; this deliberately does not do any disambiguation.